That savings account.

 When you become a member of the Medium Sized Family community, you’ll learn how to pay off debt and become a confident saver… even when it feels impossible.

 Hi!
 I’m Jamie, and in January 2016, my Hubby and I came to the stark realization that our credit card debt was stopping us from accomplishing every important goal in our life.

 We’d been living hand to mouth for a while, despite having a decent income (that never seemed like enough).
 While I could show you our official “monthly budget”, I couldn’t tell you where the money was actually going.

 Once we decided that getting rid of debt and building up a savings account was our top priority, we were finally ready for change.
 So we came up with some new rules for our family to live by.
 The small daily habits we established added up to a huge accomplishment over time.

-Our family now enjoys taking guilt free trips.
+Our family of 8 now enjoys taking guilt free trips.
 We’re building a stronger savings account.
 And this year, we even had a fully funded Christmas account to use!
 No more credit cards for us.

 More Help In the Money Saving Book!